SovereignCloudStack/standards/Standards/scs-0214-w1-k8s-node-distribution-implementation-testing.md

 The test for the [SCS K8s Node Distribution and Availability](https://github.com/SovereignCloudStack/standards/blob/main/Standards/scs-0214-v2-k8s-node-distribution.md) checks if control-plane nodes are distributed over different failure zones (distributed into physical machines, zones and regions) by observing their labels defined by the standard.

-### Errors and warnings

-The test will return 0 precisely when it could be verified that the standard is satisfied.
-If no distribution can be detected, a 2 will be returned instead.
-The test mentions if labels are missing, which would hinder the ability to detect node distribution, if no distribution is available on specific levels or if not enough nodes are available for a distribution to be feasible.

 ### Implementation